dbgroup-nagoya-u/mwcas/README.md

 [![Ubuntu-20.04](https://github.com/dbgroup-nagoya-u/mwcas/actions/workflows/unit_tests.yaml/badge.svg)](https://github.com/dbgroup-nagoya-u/mwcas/actions/workflows/unit_tests.yaml)

 This repository is an open source implementation of a multi-word compare-and-swap (MwCAS) operation for research use.
-This implementation is based on Harris et al.'s CASN operation [1] with some optimizations.
+This implementation is based on Harris et al.'s CASN operation[^1] with some optimizations.
+For more information, please refer to the following paper.

-> [1] T. L. Harris, K. Fraser, and I. A. Pratt, "A practical multi-word compare-and-swap operation,” In Proc.
-DISC, pp. 265-279, 2002.
+> K. Sugiura and Y. Ishikawa, "Implementation of a Multi-Word Compare-and-Swap Operation without Garbage Collection," IEICE Transactions on Information and Systems, Vol. E105-D, No.5, May 2022.
+(DOI: 10.1587/transinf.2021DAP0011)

 ## Build